PC 832 Firearms

 Cost: The costs for the program depend upon state law, vendor, and third-party provider fees.
 The costs provided are estimates and subject to change without notice:

-* Non-Sponsored Students will be issued a training center firearm for use during the class.
-Agency sponsored students will have their firearm and ammo provided by their department.
+* Agency sponsored students will have their firearm and ammo provided by their department.

 Note: Fees subject to change